miller-28/luminara/README.md

 # 🌌 Luminara

-**Luminara** is a modern, framework-agnostic HTTP client built on native fetch, engineered for developers and teams who demand reliability, scalability, and architectural clarity.
+**Luminara** is a modern, universal HTTP client built on native fetch, engineered for developers and teams who demand reliability, scalability, and architectural clarity.
 It provides full lifecycle control over HTTP requests — from orchestration and interception to retries, deduplication, and analytics — all with zero external dependencies.

-Lightweight by design yet powerful in scope, Luminara enables consistent, predictable network behavior across all environments — React, Vue, Angular, Svelte, Node.js, or vanilla JavaScript.
+Lightweight by design yet powerful in scope, Luminara enables consistent, predictable network behavior across all environments — browsers (React, Vue, Angular, Svelte, vanilla JS) and Node.js 18+.
 Its domain-driven architecture and type-safe foundation make it ideal for enterprise-grade applications that need transparent debugging, real-time visibility, and extendable control over every request.

 ---